StableBet

 Mill Reef, Denman, and the Newbury Tradition

 Denman, the National Hunt champion trained by Paul Nicholls, won the Hennessy Gold Cup at Newbury in 2007 in one of the great weight-carrying performances in jump racing, and returned to win it again in 2009.
-Newbury's dual-purpose nature — excellent flat racing in the spring and summer, top-quality National Hunt action in the autumn and winter — has always attracted the best horses in both codes.
+Newbury's dual-purpose nature, with excellent flat racing in the spring and summer and top-quality National Hunt action in the autumn and winter, has always attracted the best horses in both codes.

 Frankel is the peak of the flat chapter of this story.
 He is, by the numbers, the greatest horse to have raced at Newbury, and one of the greatest in the history of European racing.